drivendataorg/zamba/docs/docs/train-tutorial.md

 Your labels may be included in the list of [`zamba` class labels](models/species-detection.md#species-classes) that the provided models are trained to predict.
 If so, the relevant model that ships with `zamba` will essentially be used as a checkpoint, and model training will resume from that checkpoint.

+This means that the model you train will continue to output all of the Zamba class labels, not just the ones in your dataset.

 #### Completely new labels

 You can also train a model to predict completely new labels - the world is your oyster!
 (We'd love to see a model trained to predict oysters.)
 If this is the case, the model architecture will replace the final [neural network](https://www.youtube.com/watch?v=aircAruvnKk&t=995s) layer with a new head that predicts *your* labels instead of those that ship with `zamba`.

+You can then make your model available to others by adding it to the [Model Zoo on our wiki](https://github.com/drivendataorg/zamba/wiki).

 ### 3. Choose a model for training